Fluppy Dogs: Plot

 The next day, the Fluppies depart to find another dimensional portal, but they need Jamie's help.
 He leaves school to aid them.
 This portal turns out to lead to a water world, and the company are flooded out and have to return to Jamie's home to dry out.
-Hiding in the basement, the Fluppies discover another portal inside the house, but opening it releases a large rambunctious creature that runs about, throwing Jamie's home into a shambles before they can bring it under control with Clair naming the creature; "Falumpus".
+Hiding in the basement, the Fluppies discover another portal inside the house, but opening it releases a large rambunctious creature that runs about, throwing Jamie's home into a shambles before they can bring it under control, with Claire naming the creature "Falumpus".
 Although the gang manages to put the house in order before Jamie's mother comes home from work, she gets news that Jamie cut school.
 Angry at her son for playing hooky, she asks many questions, which Jamie concocts a long story whilst the Fluppies clandestinely keep the Falumpus pacified in the basement by feeding it flowers.

 Hoping to avoid ruining Jamie's life anymore, some of the Fluppies continue their search on their own while Stanley and Tippi keep the Falumpus hidden in the basement.
 The venturing Fluppies come to a library and finally locate the portal to their home world, but while they are returning to tell the other Fluppies the news, Wagstaff captures Ozzie, forcing Stanley and Tippi to ask for Claire's help.
 Jamie sees them depart in Claire's car as he and the youngest Fluppies ride on the Falumpus in pursuit.
 However, Wagstaff has been expecting this and manages to capture Stanley and Tippi in his home and threatens to call the police on the children for breaking and entering.

 With a desperate plan, the Fluppies convince Wagstaff to let the children "say goodbye" and signals them to scratch on all their heads.
 The combined strength of this magic tears the entire section of Wagstaff's house into the air.
 As the occupants struggle to keep their footing with the violent jostling, the Fluppies reach the portal at the front of the library and they crash land the building in front of it.
-As they struggle to open this portal, which enters into the Fluppies' home dimension, Wagstaff and his butler find themselves knocked inside by the Falumpus while Stanley's company bolts to safety.
-Before Wagstaff and his butler can exit, the door closes permanently, leaving Jamie and Claire alone in their own reality.
+As they struggle to open this portal, which enters into the Fluppies' home dimension, Wagstaff and his butler Hamish find themselves knocked inside by the Falumpus while Stanley's company bolts to safety.
+Before Wagstaff and Hamish can exit, the door closes permanently, leaving Jamie and Claire alone in their own reality.

 Months later in winter, Jamie and Claire have grown to be close friends after their adventure, but they miss the Fluppies.
 Stanley suddenly appears, saying that adventure is an important part of life.
 His fellow Fluppies appear saying they missed Claire and Jamie, and Stanley reveals that he has found a way to stabilize the portal between his homeworld and Earth.
 Hundreds of Fluppies line up to pass through the portal, eager to tour Earth.